-3.3.2 Around the EPT a virtual square box is defined which is used to determine the impact speed.
+3.3.2 Around the EPT a virtual box is defined which is used to determine the impact speed.
 The dimensions of this virtual box are shown in Figure 4 below.
+For crossing scenarios the reference point of the EPT is the HIP point and for the longitudinal scenario a virtual point where the centreline of the dummy crosses the virtual box.